chee-chyuan/buidl_guild_cairo/README.md

 # StarkGuild
-An EthSeoul Hackathon project proudly brought to you by Carlos Ramos, Jian Kim, WenKang Chen and CheeChyuan Ang
+An EthSeoul Hackathon project proudly brought to you by Carlos Ramos, Jian Kim, WenKang Chen and CheeChyuan Ang.
+We hope to launch really soon!

 ## Introduction
 StarkGuild is a public goods project that is aimed towards promoting public goods!
 It is a platform that allows aspiring buidlers to submit a project proposal to a matching round in return for a potential grant from the community.